 R is an open-source software for data and statistical modelling software.
 StatsNZ uses R to process and analyse data for their statistical and business outputs.
 Since the introduction of R into Stats NZ, the number of has grown from a small set of users to around 200 frequent users and many more that have access to the system.

-The Statistical Infrastructure team at Stats NZ needed to better understand these users, how they used the tools and for what purposes, what issues they faced, and their ongoing resource needs – this detail would then fed into the next stage of planning around infrastructure and identifying key areas of focus to support these users.
+The Statistical Infrastructure team at Stats NZ wanted to better understand these users, how they used the tools and for what purposes, what issues they faced, and their ongoing resource needs – this detail would then fed into the next stage of planning around infrastructure and identifying key areas of focus to support these users.

 The project: Identify R user personnas to enable effective generation of statistical outputs and products.